Calvin Robinson: Political career

 In 2016, Robinson was the Conservative Party candidate in a by-election for the Kilburn ward of Brent Council; he was defeated by the Labour Party candidate.
 In 2018 he stood as a Conservative for election to Camden Council in the Conservative-held Swiss Cottage ward; he was again defeated by Labour Party candidates.

 Robinson was named as the Brexit Party candidate for Broxtowe in the 2019 general election, but the Brexit Party chose to not stand in seats won by the Conservatives in the previous election.

 Robinson has also held various positions in right-wing political organisations and campaigns including Defund the BBC, Unite2Leave (a pro-Brexit tactical voting campaign), and Conservative Way Forward.
 He has contributed to Black Lives Matter UK: An Anthology, a Henry Jackson Society report opposing Black Lives Matter and "hard-left identity politics".
 Robinson said his commentary has made him the target of racial abuse.
 In 2023–24, he was associated with right-wing group Turning Point UK.

 On 2 August 2024, he became the lead spokesman for the UK Independence Party (UKIP).
-On 2 December 2024, he was appointed as a Director for UKIP.
+On 2 December 2024, he was appointed as a director for UKIP.

+By August 2026, Robinson had left UKIP, and was supporting Restore Britain.